PLUG OK license plate

 HERE'S THE QUICK SUMMARY:

-The nonprofit CalCars does conversions to demonstrate new designs and provide a platform for different batteries; we don't sell conversions.
+The nonprofit CalCars does occasional conversions to demonstrate new designs and provide a platform for different batteries; we don't sell conversions.
 We have sponsored the EAA-PHEV project and our Open-Source designs are being used by some of the private companies as well as technically advanced individuals.

 See Below for Links to the Companies Offering Conversions